joeljimnz05/Sustainability/README.md

 # Sustainability
-This game is my entry for a sustainability project meant to teach to others the importance of keeping our ecosystem free of pollution.
+This game is my entry for a sustainability project meant to teach to kids the importance of keeping our ecosystem free of pollution.